 We cannot give you a reliable number before reviewing your medical records and understanding how your injuries affect your daily life and ability to work.
 Anyone who quotes a dollar figure before doing that review is guessing.
 After a thorough consultation, we will give you an honest assessment based on your actual situation.

-What does contingency fee mean, exactly?
+What does a contingency fee mean, exactly?

 It means you pay us nothing unless we recover money for you.
 Our fee is a percentage of your settlement or verdict, agreed on before we begin.
 You will never receive a bill from us for work done on your case, regardless of how long it takes.